top of page

 Of Individuals Living with a Brain Injury

-In the medical field, I have journeyed over 10 years alongside patients who have suffered a wide variety and levels of brain injury whether cumulative sub-concussive trauma (insults to the brain that don't meet full concussion criteria), concussion/s, post concussion syndrome, minor traumatic brain injury, traumatic brain injury, or acquired brain injury.
-I have witnessed how this injury can turn every aspect of life upside down.
-Everything from career and finances, to hobbies, social life, family, parenting, marriage/partnership, sex life, and basic quality of life.
-And, while many of my patients had multiple medical providers, few had anyone to help them or their loved ones to process the injury (or how it happened) and the myriad, ongoing losses and stressors that accompany it.
+I have witnessed how brain injury can turn every aspect of life upside down.
+Career, finances, transportation, hobbies, social life, family, parenting, marriage/partnership, sex life, the very basics of quality of life, you name it.
+And, while many of my patients had multiple medical providers, few had anyone to help them or their loved ones to process the injury, how it happened and the myriad, ongoing losses and stressors that accompany it.

 There is no such thing as a safe blow to the head.